Back to Guides

 01

-Acts as the owner page for PFIC, FATCA/FBAR, treaty, and tax-coordination support content
+Acts as the owner page for PFIC, FATCA/, treaty, and financial-coordination support content

 02

-Improves the handoff between immigration research and real U.S. tax review
+Improves the handoff between immigration research and real U.S. financial review

 03